Life During Wartime (film): Plot

 In the meantime, Bill sneaks into Trish's house to find Billy's college address.
 He pays Billy an unexpected visit at Northern Oregon University, where they discuss their past and the time that passed while Bill was in prison; in particular, Bill asks Billy a few very blunt questions about his sex life.
 Bill asks for forgiveness, but Billy refuses, saying his actions are unforgivable.
 Bill then disappears again, reassured that Billy will not turn out to be like him.

 Harvey brings his adult son Mark to dinner at Trish's, where he and Trish introduce their children to each other.
 At Timmy's request, Harvey comes to Timmy's room to have a talk.
 Timmy asks Harvey whether he is gay or a pedophile.
 Harvey denies being either, and, suspecting Timmy has been molested, tries to comfort him, touching his shoulder and hugging him.
 Terrified, Timmy starts to scream as per his mother's earlier instructions.
 Trish believes that Harvey tried to molest Timmy, and dumps him.

-Timmy has his bar mitzvah, during which Joy experiences visions of Andy and then Allen, who implores her to commit suicide as he has, but Joy refuses and banishes him from her life.
+Timmy has his bar mitzvah, during which Joy experiences visions of Andy and then Allen, who implores her to die by suicide as he has, but Joy refuses and banishes him from her life.
 Timmy leaves the reception to find Mark, Harvey's son.
 He begs Mark (who reveals he has dealt with allegations of pedophilia, referencing events from Solondz's 2004 film Palindromes) for forgiveness, as he made his mistakes before his bar mitzvah (an event marking the beginning of moral accountability).
 Mark grants him forgiveness, but notes that such gestures are meaningless.
 Timmy then says that all he wants is his father.